List of Elena of Avalor characters: Chatana

+The Four Shades of Awesome

-The Four Shades of Awesome (Fred Armisen, Andy García, Mark Hamill, and Jenny Slate) are a group of four evil deities who were imprisoned in the dark side of the spirit world.
+The Four Shades of Awesome, (originally named The Shadows of the Night) Vuli (voiced by Mark Hamill), Hetz (voiced by Andy García), Yolo (voiced by Fred Armisen), and Cahu (voiced by Jenny Slate) are a group of four evil deities who were imprisoned in the dark side of the spirit world.
 They only appear in "Coronation Day".
 After being freed by Ash, they proceeded to wreak havoc in Avalor until they were stopped by Elena and Esteban and are returned to the spirit world.